John King, Realtor — KingRealtor757

 Schools serving Kempsville

-Kempsville is served by Virginia Beach City Public Schools, with a pipeline that includes numerous well-regarded elementary options and a high school with strong academic programming.
-The area also has significant private school presence including Catholic High School on Princess Anne Road.
+Kempsville is served by Virginia Beach City Public Schools with numerous well-regarded elementary options, a solid middle school, and a high school with strong academic programming.
+The area also has significant private school presence.

 🏫